pokt-network/pocket/docs/development/README.md

 ✔ TriggerNextView # Commit the transaction
 ```

-### Creating a container image from developer's branches
+### Build a container image from development's branch

+_tl;dr Attach the `push-image` label to the PR to build and push an image from your branch_

 If you need to test or run non-merged pocket code outside LocalNet, for example on DevNet, TestNet or somewhere else, you can force the CI to build and push a container image.
 This can be done by attaching a `push-image` label on your Pull Request.
 Next CI build will push the container image to our [container registry](../releases/README.md#container-images).